Slow Cooked Turkey Breast

-Free oven space and make tender juicy Slow Cooked Turkey Breast using a crockpot.
-While a crockpot may not be large enough for a whole turkey, a turkey breast fits like a charm and is the perfect size for a smaller gathering.
-Rubbed with butter and plenty of poultry seasoning it rests on a bed of fresh carrot and celery to season the stock.
-After slow cooking give the turkey ample time to rest while you make the gravy, then carve and serve.
+Free-up oven space and make tender, juicy Slow Cooked Turkey Breast in a crock pot.
+While a crock pot may not be large enough for a whole turkey, a turkey breast fits perfectly making it ideal for smaller gatherings.
+This turkey is rubbed with butter for richness and sprinkled with a flavorful seasoning blend.
+It’s then slow cooked on a bed of fresh carrots, onion and celery to season the flavorful drippings.
+After slow cooking, give the turkey a few minutes to rest while you make the gravy, then slice and serve.

 How to Make the Best Tender Slow Cooked Turkey Breast Recipe